palantir/security-bulletins/PLTRSEC-2022-12.md

 ## Details

 On November 6th it was discovered that Gotham included an unauthenticated endpoint that would load portions of maliciously crafted zip files to memory.
-An attacker could repeatedly hit either of these endpoints, which would allow them to exhaust memory resources on the dispatch server.
+An attacker could repeatedly upload a malicious zip file, which would allow them to exhaust memory resources on the dispatch server.

 ## Remediation